-Since the landmark 1994 ICPD and key United Nations (UN) conferences on HIV and AIDS in later years, much progress has been made in advancing attention for SRHR (including HIV and AIDS) at global and country-level .
-However, many people in low- and middle-income countries still face limited access to sexual and reproductive health knowledge and services that are responsive to their needs.
-This is especially so for young people, who have to cope with consequences of early marriage, an unsatisfactory sex life, unintended pregnancies and/or STIs and HIV

-While maternal mortality saw a 44% decline since 1990, it remains relatively high in the poorest countries in Sub-Saharan Africa and Southern Asia, where maternal and new-born health services remain inaccessible or of too low guality for many disadvantaged women.
-Also, major strides have been made in HIV prevention, treatment and care over the years.
-Yet, in 2015, 2.1 million people became newly infected, and this indicator has remained stable since 2010.
-Many key populations, including sex workers, people who inject drugs, transgender people, prisoners and men who have sex with men, are disproportionately affected by HIV, while "the design and delivery of HIV prevention services are limited by a reluctance to reach out to key populations".
+Since the landmark 1994 ICPD and key United Nations (UN) conferences on HIV and AIDS in later years, much progress has been made in advancing attention for SRHR (including HIV and AIDS) at global and country-level2.
+However, many people in lowand middle-income countries still face limited access to sexual and reproductive health knowledge and services that are responsive to their needs.
+This is especially so for young people, who have to cope with consequences of early marriage, an unsatisfactory sex life, unintended pregnancies and/or STIs and HIV While maternal mortality saw a 44% decline since 1990, it remains relatively high in the poorest countries in Sub-Saharan Africa and Southern Asia 3, where maternal and new-born health services remain inaccessible or of too low quality for many improvements has become more delicate in the last decade.
+Globally, the opposition to respecting, protecting and fulfilling sexual and reproductive rights is growing ^{8 9 10 11} especially regarding adolescent SRHR information and services, safe